Anaesthetists

 Our surgical projects deliver high-quality standardised care (protocols, hygiene, technical platform and medicinal products) and, despite the unstable or remote settings in which we work, MSF provides the appropriate expatriate and local human resources to ensure the provision of high-quality care for patients.

-Our need for anaesthetists is increasing and crucial for our projects because:
+Our need for anaesthetists is crucial for our projects because:

 We have various surgical projects, one of which is the MSF hospital in Masisi